Interested in learning how to care for Hens and Chicks succulents? You’re going to love these low-maintenance and cold-hardy succulents!

-How to Plant Hens and Chicks
+How to Plant Hens and Chicks Succulents

-Always keep in mind that good drainage is key to their survival, so planting in a pot with a drainage hole is ideal.
+Always keep in mind that good drainage is KEY to their survival, so planting in a pot with a drainage hole is ideal.

 Using a good cactus mix is preferred when growing any kind of succulent because this type of soil mix is made to be fast-draining.

 Regular potting soil simply retains too much water for succulents and cacti so its best to avoid this type of soil if you’re a beginner and aren’t very comfortable with watering your succulents yet.

 If you do use regular potting soil, you can improve the drainage and airflow of the soil by mixing in handfuls of perlite, pumice, or coarse sand.